 An irrigation system tune-up is important before turning systems on for the season.
 First, the soil should be thawed at least 12 inches deep before turning on the system.
 A spring irrigation tune-up includes checking valves and the controller, assessing the system for wear and tear (including broken nozzles), removing obstructions like dirt and debris from sprinkler heads, and checking the water pressure.

 A watering service can be helpful for keeping annuals planted in landscape beds and containers healthy and well irrigated all season.
 And speaking of containers, it’s not too early to start thinking about spring seasonal color and planning what will go into those pots.
-With Marsala as the 2015 Pantone Color of the Year, expect to see earthy, red annual selections enter the plant palette.

 Spring Into A Healthy Maintenance Program